aidaonoro/git-tutorial/README.md

 the management of the different versions of a product.
 The main difference between Git and other VCS is the way it handles the data.
-While the others are based on a list of changes made per file, Git treat them as snapshots.
+While the others are based on a list of changes made per file, Git treats them as snapshots.
 It stores references to snapshots.
-If the file has not changed, Git does not stores it again, just a link to de previous version.</div>
+If the file has not changed, Git does not store it again, just a link to de previous version.</div>

 You can find a more complete information at https://git-scm.com/book/en/v2/Getting-Started-Git-Basics